 This picturesque trail leads to a viewpoint of Waihee Ridge, an incredible valley view of the northwest of Maui.
 The trail is steep and challenging; if you plan to hike, make sure you bring a good pair of shoes.

-You will be rewarded once you reach the top, which offers a beautiful sight of the mountains, gorges, and forest.
+You will be rewarded once you reach the top, which offers a beautiful sight of the rugged West Maui mountains, gorges, and forest.

-You will also see helicopter tours exploring the Waihee which is pretty cool to witness.
-That’s a tour you can book if you don’t want to hike the trail but still enjoy the scenic view.
+You will also see helicopter tours exploring the Waihee, which is pretty cool to witness.
+You can book a tour if you don’t want to hike the trail but still enjoy the scenic view.

 5. La Perouse Bay/Lava Fields